What is the Taipei MRT?

 As the largest metro subway system in Taiwan, the Taipei MRT serves about 2 million riders daily.
 It is fast, convenient, and, most importantly, CLEAN!
 The subway system is very easy to navigate, and is both bilingual in Chinese and English (including the Chinese languages of Mandarin, Taiwanese Hokkien, and Hakka).
 Transfers between lines are relatively close to each other, and the stations serve most areas of Taipei.

 This line is unique in that it is entirely above-ground and is a driverless system.
-Of interest to visitors along this line is Taipei Songshan Airport, Miramar Entertainment Park and Ferris Wheel (美麗華, Meilihua), Muzha District, Taipei Zoo, and access to the Maokong Gondola.
+Of interest to visitors along this line is Taipei Songshan Airport, Miramar Mall and Ferris wheel (美麗華), Muzha District, Taipei Zoo, and access to the Maokong Gondola.
 Make sure to get a spot at the very front or very rear of the train to get a better view of the city.
 As a side note, the escalators connecting the brown and red interchange at Da'an Station are uniquely designed with a flat section in the middle.

 This line travels from Songshan Railway Station and Raohe Night Market looping the city down through Ximending, Shi-Da Night Market, and Gongguan to Xindian District and Bitan (碧潭) riverside area, with a bus connection to Wulai Atayal Aboriginal Village and Hot Springs (烏來).

 This line is primarily for commuters living in New Taipei City, and travels from Nanshijiao in the south to both Xinzhuang and Luzhou Districts in the west, looping through downtown Taipei.
-The orange line branches at Daqiaotou station, so if you wish to travel past this station, please be aware of which train you are boarding.
+The orange line branches at Daqiaotou station, so if you wish to travel west past this station into New Taipei City, please be aware of which train you are boarding.
 Huilong (迴龍) trains travel south towards Xinzhuang, and Luzhou (蘆洲) trains travel north towards Luzhou.

 Light Colour Lines